 Tramon Williams replaces Al Harris (spleen) in the starting lineup.
 It's safe to assume Gruden and Brian Griese will attack Williams, not Charles Woodson.
-Williams held up nicely when matched up against Terrell Owens on Sunday night, but he gave up a back-breaking touchdown pass to Miles Austin in the fourth quarter.
-The Bucs will be short a receiver with Joey Galloway unable to play for a second straight week.
-Antonio Bryant — who didn't play in the NFL last year — and Ike Hilliard have picked up the slack.
+Williams held up nicely when matched up against Terrell Owens on Sunday night, but he gave up a back-breaking touchdown pass to Austin Miles in the fourth quarter.
+The Bucs could be short a receiver if Joey Galloway is unable to play for a second straight week.
+Antonio Bryant – who didn't play in the NFL last year – and Ike Hilliard have picked up the slack.
 Williams could draw Bryant plenty in downfield coverage.

 The Packers will win if ... their run defense shapes up.
 Even without Harris, the Packers have to like their chances if they can put the game in Griese's hands.
 Offensively, the Packers will have their preferred offensive line together for the first time with center Scott Wells allegedly over his back problems.
 They'll have to play well because the Bucs have an impressive eight sacks.

 The Packers will lose if ...
 Graham and Dunn run wild like Marion Barber and Felix Jones.
 A strong running game will wear down a Packers defensive line that lacks depth and will set up play action for Griese to go deep against Williams.